CowChair/Unity_Canvas_Tooltip/README.md

 ## Setup

-For this example, I used an empty Rect Transform and a couple of visual components.
+For the project example, I used an empty Rect Transform and a couple of visual components.
 For the script to work correctly, ensure it's on the appropriate parent object and has centered anchor points.

 ## Code
 I've provided a sample project, but this is the script in its entirety.